-- a.)
-Effective Date.
-This ordinance shall become effective after the approval of both the City of Graham and the Division representing the State of North Carolina or July 1, 2007, whichever is the last to occur. - b.)
-Final Approvals, Complete Applications.
-All development and redevelopment projects which have obtained a vested right as specified in Section 10.255 of the Graham Development Ordinance, or projects for which complete and/or full applications were submitted and approved by the City of Graham prior to the effective date of this ordinance, and which remain valid, unexpired, unrevoked and not otherwise terminated at the time of development or redevelopment shall be exempt from complying with all provisions of this ordinance dealing with the control and/or management of post-construction runoff, but shall be required to comply with all other applicable provisions.
+- a) Effective Date.
+This ordinance shall become effective after the approval of both the City of Graham and the Division representing the State of North Carolina or July 1, 2007, whichever is the last to occur. - b) Final Approvals, Complete Applications.
+All development and redevelopment projects which have obtained a vested right as specified in Section 10.255 of the Graham Development Ordinance, or projects for which complete and/or full applications were submitted and approved by the City of Graham prior to the effective date of this ordinance, and which remain valid, unexpired, unrevoked and not otherwise terminated at the time of development or redevelopment shall be exempt from complying with all provisions of this ordinance dealing with the control and/or management of post-construction runoff, but shall be required to comply with all other applicable provisions. - c) Violations Continue.
+Any violation of provisions existing on the effective date of this ordinance shallcontinue to be a violation under this ordinance and be subject to penalties and enforcement under this ordinance unless the use, development, construction, or other activity complies with the provisions of this ordinance.